eficode-academy/terraform-fundamentals/00-intro.md

 ```

-4. **Login to Azure Portal**
+### 4 Login to Azure Portal

 Try typing

 `az login`

 A window will pop up to warn you that you are about to open an external website.

 ![image](https://github.com/eficode-academy/terraform-fundamentals/assets/71190161/bd7cf2ab-32cb-4215-b040-b64dc435a2f7)